Peace Club

 Peace Club - Cocoa Beach, FL

 Peace Club is an addiction treatment center located at 1811 South Orlando Avenue in the 32931 zip code in Cocoa Beach, FL.
 It is operated by a private for-profit organization.
-Peace Club provides buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone.
-Some of the treatment approaches used by Peace Club include counseling for substance abuse, cognitive behavioral therapy and relapse prevention.
-Peace Club provides outpatient drug day treatment, 90 day and 1 year inpatient drug rehab and outpatient drug rehab.
-It also provides residential treatment for drug use, inpatient dual diagnosis treatment and transitional and sober living.
-Other addiction treatment offered includes treatment for gambling disorder, treatment for internet use disorder and general addiction disorder treatment.
+Peace Club provides relapse prevention from naltrexone, administers naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by Peace Club include rational emotive behavioral therapy, community reinforcement and dialectical behavior therapy.
+Peace Club provides outpatient drug rehabilitation, outpatient drug day treatment and intensive outpatient drug treatment services.
+It also provides inpatient treatment for co-occurring mental health and drug use disorders, sober living and residential drug use treatment.
+Other addiction treatment offered includes general addiction disorder treatment, treatment for gambling disorder and internet use disorder treatment.

 Address: 1811 South Orlando Avenue, Cocoa Beach, FL 32931